xdissent/node-echoprint-codegen/README.md

 var ecg = require('echoprint-codegen'),
   fs = require('fs');

-var numSamples = 330750,  // Number of samples to read from file (30 seconds) songOffset = 0,         // Sample is from the beginning of the song
+var samples = 11025 * 30,     // Number of samples to read from file (30 seconds)

-  bytesPerSample = 4,     // Samples are 32 bit floats
+  start = 0,                  // Sample is from the beginning of the song bufferSize = samples * 4,   // Samples are 32 bit floats
-  bufferSize = numSamples * bytesPerSample,
   buffer = new Buffer(bufferSize);

-fs.open('./test.pcm', 'r', function (err, fd) {
+fs.open('/test.pcm', 'r', function (err, fd) {
   if (err) throw "Error opening file";

   // Read samples from file